 Raisins - Besni

-What Are the Benefits of Raisins?
-Eating raisins can reduce hunger and reduce energy intake with food by changing hormones that affect satiety, which can...
+What are the benefits of raisins?
+Eating raisins may reduce hunger and reduce energy intake with meals by altering hormones that affect satiety, which may...

 Weight